anrayliu/pyvidplayer2/documentation.md

 ## Indexing

 Individual frames can be accessed via indexing syntax.
-Note that this will not affect playback position.
+This will not affect playback position.
 Slicing is not supported.

 ```